pritom-hazarika/pritom-hazarika.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to My GitHub Pages

-You can use the [editor on GitHub](https://github.com/pritom-hazarika/pritom-hazarika.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Hello, I am a Software Engineer at Dolcera.
+I am currently working in the data science team.
+I extract data, clean it, analyze it and train Machine Learning models to find useful information to make decisions.
+I have experience using Python, SQL, Neo4j, Scikit Learn, TensorFlow, Beautiful Soup, Selenium, Flask, Pandas, NumPy and Excel.
+I strive to learn new languages, frameworks, and principles in order to master my craft.

 ### Markdown